Gross lattices of supersingular elliptic curves: Geometry of Gross lattices

 \subsection{Orthogonality and well-roundedness of Gross lattices}

-A natural question when considering the geometry of a lattice is whether it is orthogonal or well-rounded, where here we mean that a lattice is \textbf{orthogonal} if it has an orthogonal basis, i.e., every pair of distinct vectors in this basis is orthogonal, and a lattice of rank $n$ is \textbf{well-rounded} if it has $n$ linearly-independent shortest vectors, i.e., all of its $n$ successive minima are equal.
-We note further that if a lattice of rank $3$ is orthogonal, then it must have a unique basis (up to sign and ordering) that is orthogonal, and the square of the norm of the elements of this basis yield the successive minima.
+A lattice is \textbf{orthogonal} if it has an orthogonal basis, i.e., every pair of distinct vectors in this basis has inner product equal to zero.
+We note that in this case, the orthogonal basis, when its elements are ordered by increasing norm, is also a successive minimal basis.
+A lattice of rank $n$ is \textbf{well-rounded} if it has $n$ linearly-independent shortest vectors, i.e., all of its $n$ successive minima are equal.
+A natural question when considering the geometry of a lattice is whether it is orthogonal or well-rounded, and we turn our attention to these questions for the Gross lattice of a supersingular elliptic curve now.